Cheezik/github-profile-summary-cards/Tutorial.md

 # *  *  *  *  *
 ```

-So lets say you want it to run every 15 hours: <br>
+So let's say you want it to run every 15 hours: <br>
 `- cron: "* */15 * * *"`

 Or for example you want it to run every friday at 12:35pm: <br>
 `- cron: "35 12 * * fri"`

-# Create Secret for Token
+# Create a Secret for Token

 1. Navigate to repo's Settings -> Secrets and variables -> Actions -> Repository secrets -> New repository secret

-2. Name your secret (again i'd suggest naming your secret as `summary_card_token` or simular)
+2. Name your secret (again, I'd suggest naming your secret as `summary_card_token` or similar)

 3. Past in your **Personal access token**.
-  - in case you've lost it. please go back to [Generate token](#generate-token) and get a new one
+  - in case you've lost it.
+Please go back to [Generate token](#generate-token) and get a new one.

 4. **Copy that New secret's name!**

 # Edit workflow file
-Now we obtained the Secret we can move to the last step before deployment 🎉
+Now that we have obtained the Secret, we can move on the last step before deployment 🎉

-1. Navigate back to Code -> .github -> workflows -> `profile-summary-cards.yml` *(or customised name you gave to the .yml file)*
+1. Navigate back to Code -> .github -> workflows -> `profile-summary-cards.yml` *(or customized name you gave to the .yml file)*

-2. Hit the pencil icon at the right side of your screen
+2. Hit the pencil icon on the right side of your screen

 3. Edit the `[YOUR_SECRET_TOKEN_NAME]` inside the `GITHUB_TOKEN: ${{ secrets.[YOUR_SECRET_TOKEN_NAME] }}` with the Secret

-- (Resault should look something like this: `GITHUB_TOKEN: ${{ secrets.SUMMARY_CARD_TOKEN }}`)
+- (Result should look something like this: `GITHUB_TOKEN: ${{ secrets.SUMMARY_CARD_TOKEN }}`)

 4. Commit changes